 Scammers are always looking for ways to rip off taxpayers, and that’s no less true with respect to the nation’s defense.
 The process by which defense goods and services are purchased by the government is known as procurement.
 Multiple steps are involved in procurement, and fraud can occur at any one of them:

-- Cross-charging — Generally, there are two types of defense contracts — fixed-price contracts and cost-plus contracts.
-Under a fixed-price contract, the defense contractor is paid a fixed amount for the goods or services, regardless of the production costs incurred.
-In a cost-plus arrangement, the contractor is paid a set price for the goods or services, plus a percentage of the contractor’s production costs.
-Cross-charging fraud occurs when defense contractors shift costs from a fixed-price contract to a cost-plus contract to boost its profits.
+- Cross-charging.
+There are two types of contracts that the government may award during the procurement process: fixed-price contract and cost-plus contract.
+With a fixed-price contract, the government pays a set price for a good or service, no matter how much it costs to produce or provide it.
+In a cost-plus contract, the government pays a set price for the good or service, along with a percentage of the contractor’s production costs.
+Cross-charging happens when a contractor illegally shifts costs and expenses from a fixed-price to a cost-plus contract to increase its profits.

-- Improper product substitution — Defense contracts typically require contractors to use a particular grade, type or quality of products or parts.
-Additionally, the parts must be new (as opposed to used or refurbished) and made in the U.S. Defense contractors that substitute cheaper or substandard parts to save costs or maximize profits do so in violation of the False Claims Act.
+- Improper product substitution.
+Defense contracts often require contractors to use a particular grade, type, or quality of parts or materials.
+Those parts and materials must also be new and made in the United States.
+However, unscrupulous contractors often substitute cheaper materials to save on costs and maximize their profits.